Have you heard of Old Town San Diego? Maybe yes, maybe no? Want to learn about all of the fun things to do in Old Town San Diego?

 Old Town 4th of July Celebration

-An old fashioned celebration with parades, crafts, and early San Diego activities.
-There are lots of demonstrations of music and clothing of the early San Diego era.
+An old-fashioned celebration with parades, crafts, and early Old Town San Diego activities.
+There are lots of demonstrations of music and clothing from the early San Diego era.

 Old Town Dia de los Muertos (Day of the Dead)

 Old Town San Diego Dia de los Muertos event starts with a candlelight processional that expands the entire mile and a half of the Historic Old Town Park.

 The weekend events include traditional face painting and mask making.
 This is the holiday to honor the dead, and a public alter is located in El Campo Santo cemetery where everyone is encouraged to add memories of their loved ones.

 Old Town Los Posadas (celebration of the journey of Mary and Joseph from Nazareth to Bethlehem)

 This celebration is from December 16-24 to honor Mary and Joseph's journey to deliver the baby Jesus.
 Decorations are everywhere!
 There is a piñata after the processional.